-The degree of the medical problems and disability can vary widely in children with a related disorder because the genetic material that is extra or missing will be different in every case, and the professional opinion of a clinical geneticist should always be sought.
+The degree of the medical problems and disability can vary widely in children with a related disorder because the genetic material that is extra or missing will be different in every case.
+A clinical geneticist will be able to advise on an individual karyotype.

 In mosaicism there is an extra chromosome in some cells but other cells have normal chromosomes.
 The cells with 45 chromosomes die.
 Some children may be profoundly handicapped, but many are much lesser affected, and several SOFT children with mosaicism have entered mainstream education.

 In a partial trisomy there is a small extra piece of a chromosome attached to another chromosome.
 This may be called an unbalanced translocation.
 A deletion means that there is part of a chromosome missing.
 The long arm of the chromosome is referred to as q and the short arm as p.
 A deletion of one of the long arms of chromosome 13 would be 13q-, and numbers can be used to specify exact areas of the chromosome.

 The charity Unique produces information leaflets on deletions on chromosome 13 and chromosome 18.
 Download from Unique.

 In some rare cases chromosomes can form rings due to a loss of genetic material from both ends of the chromosome.
 Cell divisions during the development of the embryo, foetus, child, and adult, may involve further damage to the ring chromosome, and generally this cell division happens at a lower rate and body growth is slowed.